 The review ecosystem is booming and businesses need to pay attention.
 92% of customers consult review sites before making purchase decisions.
-To make these customers choose your business over your competitors, you need to manage your online reputation on these platforms.
+To make these customers choose your business over your competitors, you need to solicit reviews on Google and Facebook.

-Though every review platform is important, businesses need to pay particularly close attention to the big players in the space where lots of reviewers are going.
-Today, the two dominant platforms in the review ecosystem are Google and Facebook.
+Though every review platform is important, businesses need to pay particularly close attention to the big players in the space.
+Today, the two dominant platforms in the review ecosystem are two companies you most likely know very well: Google and Facebook.

 To get reviews effectively, businesses need to take into account the differences between the two platforms.
-In this article, we’ll talk about how these two platforms differ and how businesses can properly utilize each one to get new customers.
+Here’s what you’ll find in this article.

 That’s not the only one of Google’s features that businesses should be paying attention to.
 Google is not just the king of search.
 It’s also the king of reviews.